What I Did for Love

 "What I Did for Love" is a song from the musical A Chorus Line with music by Marvin Hamlisch and lyrics by Edward Kleban.
 It was quickly recognized for its show-business potential outside Broadway and was picked up by popular singers to include in their performances in their club and television appearances.
 Both female and male singers have made it an inclusion in their recorded albums to great effect.
 The Daily Telegraph described it as a "big anthem".

 Synopsis within A Chorus Line

-In the penultimate scene of the production, one of the dancers, Paul San Marco, has suffered a career-ending injury.
+In the penultimate scene of the production, one of the dancers, Paul San Marco, has suffered a possibly career-ending injury.
 The remaining dancers, gathered together onstage, are asked what they would do if they were told they could no longer dance.
 Diana, in reply, sings this anthem, which considers loss philosophically, with an undefeated optimism; all the other dancers concur.
 Whatever happens, they will be free of regret.
 What they did in their careers, they did for love, and their talent, no matter how great, was only theirs "to borrow," was to be only temporary and would someday be gone.
 However, the love of performing is never gone, and they are all pointed toward tomorrow.